THOMASELOVE/432-classes-2025/class15/README.md

 - Summarize at regular intervals
 - Include a thread for literature curation

+### On Books

+- Think shorter
+- Develop a book on a platform that allows feedback
+- Sell your book on multiple online platforms

 ---

 ## Today's Excerpt from "[Moving to a World Beyond 'p < 0.05'](https://github.com/THOMASELOVE/432-sources/blob/main/pdf/ASA_2019_A_World_Beyond.pdf)"